rldessart/avd-framework/README.md

-# ASA-weighted Vertical Derivative (AVD) and IAVD
+# ASA-weighted Vertical Derivative (AVD)

 This repository contains GNU Octave / MATLAB-compatible scripts used to generate synthetic magnetic models and compute enhancement attributes for magnetic data interpretation.

-The implementation includes the ASA-weighted Vertical Derivative (AVD) and its extension, the Inclination of the ASA-weighted Vertical Derivative (IAVD).
+The implementation includes the ASA-weighted Vertical Derivative (AVD).

 ---

 ## Description

-Magnetic data interpretation often relies on derivative-based attributes to enhance geological structures.
-However, conventional methods may suffer from instability, noise amplification, or poor edge definition.
+The ASA-weighted Vertical Derivative (AVD) is a dimensionless magnetic enhancement attribute defined as the ratio between the vertical derivative (GZ) and the analytic signal amplitude (ASA).

 This repository provides implementations of the following methods:

 - **GZ** – Vertical derivative
 - **ASA** – Analytic Signal Amplitude
 - **AVD** – ASA-weighted Vertical Derivative
-- **IAVD** – Inclination of the ASA-weighted Vertical Derivative

-Synthetic magnetic models are generated for simple geological scenarios, including:
+Synthetic magnetic models are provided for:

-- Buried body
+- Compact body
-- Vertical dike
+- Dike
-- Vertical contact
+- Magnetic contact

-These models are used to evaluate the behavior and stability of each method.

 ---